baldface/nfl_bd_stats/README.md

 # nfl_bd_stats
-build database of nfl game / player stats and experiment with player, team trends and stats
+- build database of nfl game / player stats and experiment with player, team trends and stats.
+- data will originate from nfl.com